 Prof. Barbezat delivered a lecture exploring how contemplative pedagogy can be a powerful way in which we can work together to reclaim the transformative nature of education.
 He described the ways in which first-person critical inquiry can cultivate better discernment and attention in students, provide the means for deepening their understanding of the material they are studying, and foster environments to inquire about and live meaningfully.

-Steven Volk, Professor of History & Director of the Center for Teaching Innovation and Excellence, Oberlin College, and 2011 US Professor of the Year
+Steven Volk is Professor of History & Director of the Center for Teaching Innovation and Excellence, Oberlin College.
+He received the the 2011 US Professor of the Year award.

 “Building an Imagined Future: Teaching as Architecture”